KYC IN BLOCKCHAIN PROJECTS TO VERIFY THE IDENTITY OF CUSTOMERS 2

 • Biometrics: In some cases for additional security.

-How blockchain technology is improving the KYC and AML process
+How Blockchain Technology is Making the KYC and AML Process Better

 Introduction to KYC and AML issues

-Blockchain offers a decentralised, transparent and secure system that can revolutionise KYC and AML procedures in the following ways:
+It provides a decentralized, transparent, and safe system that can revolutionize the domain of KYC and AML in the following ways:

 Which services are the most popular for KYC in Europe